kundaj/web-movie-rec/README.md

 HTML/CSS/JQuery/JSP on the client-side and Java Servlets on the server side.
 Servlets invoke classes from the console application.
 User information, as well as the collected feedback, is stored in a MySQL database.

-The web application collects two(2) kinds of user feedback.
+The web application collects two kinds of user feedback.
 These are:
 	1. ratings of recommended movies, and
-	2. rating of the overall quality of the recommendations provided by the system As such the system has two (2) use-cases:
+	2. rating of the overall quality of the recommendations provided by the system As such the system has two use-cases:
-	1. Use case 1: Movie rating
+	1. Movie rating
-	2. Use case 2: System quality rating
+	2. System quality rating

 The user is asked to rate at least 15 movies.
 The list of movies presented to the user is updated using the adaptive predictor every time they rate a movie.
 This is so because